(+91) 92212-42003 | drmanisha.respidoc@gmail.com

 You arrive at the sleep center in the evening for polysomnography and stay overnight.
 You may bring items you use for your bedtime routine, and you can sleep in your own nightclothes.

 The sleeping area will typically have a low-light video camera, so the polysomnography technologists monitoring you can see what's happening in the room when the lights are out.
 It also has an audio system, so they can talk to you and hear you from their monitoring area outside the room.
+Also, during the study, if any of the leads are accidentally removed by the child, can be corrected by the technician.

 After you get ready for bed, one of the technologists will place sensors on your scalp, temples, chest and legs using a mild adhesive, such as glue or tape.
 The sensors are connected by wires to a computer, but the wires are long enough to let you move around in bed.
 A small clip also is placed on your finger or ear to monitor the level of oxygen in your blood.